DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ![Alt text](Images/vm-setup3.png)

-**Step 2: Attach the Virtual Hard Disks to the Virtual Machine (Db Server)**
+**Step 2: Attach the Virtual Hard Disks to the Virtual Machine (DB Server)**

-- Click on `Settings` at the top of the Virtual Manager, then click on `Storage` in the pop-up box and select `Controller-SATA`
+- Click on `Settings` at the top of the VirtualBox Manager, then click on `Storage` in the pop-up box and select `Controller:SATA`

 ![Alt text](Images/vm-setup4.png)